datopian/datapackage-views-js/README.md

 **To see the app populated with views run `yarn dev` and visit `localhost:8989`**

+- `yarn build:package` will use babel to compile the package to /dist for distribution

 ## cosmos
 We are using [cosmos](https://github.com/react-cosmos/) to mock datasets and test components.